sulu/sulu-docs/bundles/security/password_policy.rst

         password_policy:
             enabled: true

-The following configuration provides a major pattern which check the password for:
+The configuration below sets an example pattern that validates the password against following constraints:

 * The password length must be greater than or equal to 8
 * The password must contain one or more uppercase characters